akettring/fracdiffR/README.md

 The algorithm is described by Lopez de Prado, and also Ke Gui here (for python): https://medium.com/swlh/fractionally-differentiated-features-9c1947ed2b55

-This implementation features a small novel innovation... by default, the series is transformed by rolling cusum of ROC "on the fly".
+This implementation features a novel innovation... by default, the series is transformed by rolling cusum of ROC "on the fly".
 This forces stationarity of the series and makes multiple series comparable.

-Another minor addition is the ability to explicitly define the window size.
+Another addition is the ability to explicitly define the window size.
 By default the window size is defined by a lower threshold for weight.